 Janah, “Get up, showered, dressed and you have half an hour to do it.”

 Janah calls Chan, “I need you invisible in the parking lot of our office.
 If anyone follows our visitor and his friend, who will come in the usual entrance, keep them on ice until we’re done.
 If no one shows, good.
-Hit the light either way.”
+Hit the light if there's a problem.”

 The phone clicks off again.
 The ‘light’ is a switch buried in the wall of the parking lot under the building.
 Four of us know where it is, and three will be in the office that doesn’t exist, Chan is the fourth.
 If the light stays green in the office, everything is clear.
 If the light goes red, we stay in the office until the green light comes on, or five minutes passes.
 If it’s on after five minutes, Nikko or I go through another exit to uncover the difficulty.